spraakbanken/strix-pipeline/README.md

 Strix uses virtuals envs for python version and virtual environment management.
 To get running:

 1. Create the virtual environment using `python -m venv .venv`.
-(Python 3 needed)
 2. Activate the virtual environment with `source .venv/bin/activate`.

 ## Installation of dependencies